Mather-Sophi/sophi-for-wordpress/readme.txt

 2. Sophi Site Automation block.

 == Changelog ==

+= 1.0.6 =
+Note: this was a hotfix release to fix an issue with deploys to WordPress.org.

 = 1.0.5 =
 * **Added:** New content fields sent to Sophi `thumbnailImageUri`, `embeddedImagesCount`, and `keywords` (props [@rahmohn](https://profiles.wordpress.org/rahmohn/), [@felipeelia](https://profiles.wordpress.org/felipeelia), [@dinhtungdu](https://profiles.wordpress.org/dinhtungdu/)).